 Well I must say the Diwali baking has been a great stress reliever and therapeutic, for a while I had no time to think but just work.
 I told you keeping busy keeps you sane and I am so sane right now.
 Gosh, I do love talking.

 Back to these Chocolate Coconut Biscuits, I used some medium desiccated coconut for these, they seem to make the biscuits a little light and airy.
 Like with any biscuit do not add all the flour at once, temperature and weather does affect the amount of flour you may need.
-I cut them into rounds and gently scraped the top of each one with a fork.
+I gently scraped the top of each one with a fork, a couple of times and then cut them with the back of an icing nozzle.
 When cool you can stick them together with some of your favourite good quality chocolate.

 Chocolate Coconut Biscuits